Fire crews rescue woman trapped after collision at Arundel

 A woman was rescued by firefighters following a collision at Arundel.

-Two cars were involved in the collision, which happened near to the Hilton Avisford Park hotel last night (July 11).
+Two cars were involved in the collision, which happened near to the Hilton Avisford Park hotel in Walberton last night (July 11).

+Police closed off the road to make way for the emergency services, including an air ambulance.

 A spokesman for West Sussex Fire and Rescue Service said: "We were called to a two-car collision near to the Avisford Park hotel at 6.35pm last night (July 11).